kwameopareasiedu/react-simple-widgets/docs/value-store-provider.md

 -   `updater: (currentValue: any) => any`

     This function is called by the store with the current value under the _key_ (or null if value does not exist).
 It should return the new value to be stored under that key

 -   `storeInLocalStorageIfNotExists?: boolean = false`

     If no value exists for the specified _key_ and this is set to true, the `ValueStoreProvider` will persist the value to the localStorage

+## Usage

+A complete usage can be found in the [Storybook stories for the form using this widget](../src/provider/value-store-provider/index.stories.tsx)